stonkiometry/Final-Project-Report/README.md

 We have ordered the NEMA-17 stepper motor and corresponding motor driver because of its high speed and torque.
 However, due to logistical delays, we have experimented with the parallax servo motor.

 ## Progress:
+- We are using the APDS9960 to sense the color change when the reaction has completed.
+To set this up we used the i2c_bus_scan code from the pico_examples as a reference.
+In order to compare current data and previous data, we have set up structures, variables and counters to emulate a ring buffer.
+This setup constantly maintains track of the color it senses.
+Program is exited when the endpoint is reached.
+This is setup with the logic that the color will persist when the end-point is reached.
+PIO has been used in the implementation.
+The APDS9960 interfaces with the RP2040 using I2C.
+- The servo motor has been set up to open slightly and close immediately so as to allow a small amount of reagent in.
+This needed setting up PWM.
+So we referred to PWM in pico_examples as well as a few codes online (mainly https://github.com/metanav/pico_servo_pio).
+PIO has been used in this implementation.

 ## Midpoint outputs: